MeVisLab/examples/mevislab.github.io/content/examples/data_objects/contours/example3/index.md

 ---
 layout: post
-title: "Contour Example 3: 2D and 3D visualization of contours"
+title: "2D and 3D visualization of contours"
+category: "data_objects"
 ---

 # Contour Example 3: 2D and 3D visualization of contours